Richard J Stephenson

-Richard J Stephenson (born c.
-1940) is an entrepreneur, businessman, and the founder and chair of Cancer Treatment Centers of America (CTCA).
+Richard J. Stephenson (born c.
+1940) is an American entrepreneur, businessman, and the founder and chair of Cancer Treatment Centers of America (CTCA).
 He is active in conservative politics.

 Early life and education

-Stephenson was born in Sheridan, IN.
-He graduated in 1962 from Wabash College and, while earning his J.D. degree from Northwestern University, he established International Capital Investment Company (ICIC), where he still serves as chairman.
+Stephenson was born in Sheridan, Indiana.
+He graduated from Wabash College in 1962, and while earning his J.D. degree from Northwestern University, he established International Capital Investment Company (ICIC), where he still serves as chairman.

 Business career

 Investment Banking

 Prior to founding CTCA, Stephenson developed a career as an international merchant banker.
 News reports indicated that by 1966, he was a trustee of Americans Building Constitutionally, which helped the wealthy set up not-for-profit corporations and personal trusts to avoid taxes.
 In 1969, he pleaded no contest to misdemeanor charges and testified for the government against the leaders of the group.

 Zion-Benton Hospital

 In 1975 he was one of a number of investors who bought Zion-Benton Hospital in Zion, Illinois, renaming it American International Hospital.
 Local press reports at the time indicated the hospital was using unproven cancer treatments.